 The good news is that there is a way to end or decrease spousal support.
 Spousal support does not have to last forever.
 For marriages of less than 10 years, that is almost always true.
 Half of the length of the marriage is typical.
-For marriage of 10 years or more, otherwise known as marriages of long duration, spousal support can still end or lower at some point.
-Spousal support is not indefinite.
-The Song Family Law Firm, an experienced Orange County spousal support attorney, can create the best strategy for modifying or terminating spousal support.
+For marriages of 10 years or more, otherwise known as marriages of long duration, spousal support can still end or lower at some point.
+Spousal support is not indefinite but can be a difficult area of the law to navigate on your own without the assistance of an attorney.
+I am Hogan W. Song, and I provide legal counsel, advice and representation for spousal support matters.
+I can help you create the best strategy for modifying or terminating spousal support.

 In order to change or terminate spousal support in Orange County, you will hear a very important phrase, “change of circumstances.”
 This is the prerequisite to modifying or terminating spousal support, otherwise known as the burden of proof.
 Something must have changed since the order was made and the change has to be significant.
 Income loss can be that change, but only when the income loss is due to losing a job or retirement.

 Quitting A Job May Not Work To Lower Or Terminate Spousal Support

 In most cases, quitting a job will not qualify, even if it was for a good reason.
 For example, in one case, entitled Marriage of Ilas, the husband quit his pharmacist job to go to medical school, and the trial court judge said no modification.
 Mr. Ilas appealed and argued that he was improving himself by fulfilling a lifelong dream.
 He also argued that he did not have any bad motive.
 But, the appeals court said, “Mr. Ilas did not have the right to divest himself of his earning ability” at the expense of those he needed to support.
 That he could pursue a degree, but that he must also continue to fulfill his financial obligations.
 (Marriage of Ilas (1993) 12 Cal.App.4th 1630, 1639.)